-August 29, Day 12: Departure Day; Optional Morning of Birding at Cerro Blanco Reserve.
-Transfers will be provided to Guayaquil's Joaquín de Olmedo International Airport in time for all morning departures.
-For those participants scheduled for an evening flight, an optional morning birding trip will be offered to the nearby Cerro Blanco Reserve.
+August 28, Day 12: Departure Day.
+Transfers will be provided to Quito's Mariscal Sucre International Airport in time for all departures.

 EXTRA ARRANGEMENTS: Should you wish to make arrangements to arrive early or extend your stay, please contact the VENT office at least two months prior to your departure date.
 We can very easily make hotel arrangements and often at our group rate, if we receive your request with enough advance time.